 Who hasn’t injured their back?

 OK, you lucky people are dismissed.
-I remember one time, for absolutely no reason, I fell over backwards and landed on a mic stand, as improbable as that sounds, on my tail bone, with nothing to break my fall, and let me tell you, the pain was not funny!!!
-I was out of commission for over a week; unable to lift anything or bend forward…if only I had known about homeopathy then, I could have taken Hypericum and moved on!
+I remember one time, for absolutely no reason, I fell over backwards and landed on a michrophone stand, as improbable as that sounds, on the base of my spine, with nothing to break my fall, and let me tell you, the pain was not funny!!!
+I was out of commission for over a week, maybe 2 weeks; unable to lift anything or bend forward…if only I had known about homeopathy then, I could have taken Hypericum and moved on!
 Yes, homeopathy really is that amazing!
 So, what are the remedies for back pain?
 Let’s start with…

-HYPERICUM (Hyp.)–Spinal injury, even for injections into the spine that result in headaches, etc.; injury to areas rich in nerves, like the tail bone.
-Trauma with nerve pain, sharp shooting pain, numbness, tingling; pains shoot upwards; spinal concussion, temporary paralysis; always give Arnica first to prevent swelling and bruising–ARNICA is our main trauma remedy.
+HYPERICUM (Hyp.)–Spinal injury, even for injections into the spine that result in severe headaches, injury to areas rich in nerves, like the tail bone.
+Trauma with nerve pain, sharp shooting pains, numbness, tingling; pains shoot upwards; spinal concussion, temporary paralysis; always give Arnica first to prevent swelling and bruising–ARNICA is our main trauma remedy.
 Severe pain, worse touch and pressure; you may have to repeat Hypericum every few minutes depending on the severity of the pain but, once you’ve made a striking improvement, stop dosing for as long as the improvement lasts.

 NATRUM SULPHURICUM (Nat-sulph.)–Deep spinal aches, stiffness, sore and bruised feeling; worse damp, cold-damp, hot-humid; spinal concussion when Arnica only palliates, the closer the injury is to the head, the more it’s likely to be Nat-s.
 Mental and emotional changes after spinal injury, for instance–depression, even suicidal depression; when pain remains after Arnica has been given for swelling.